Fred Barney Taylor: Early life and career

 Between 1999 and 2001, Taylor directed Great Writers/Great Cities for the Travel Channel.
 In four 60-minute films, the series showcased cities seen through the eyes of contemporary writers.
 Episodes included: Paco Taibo's Mexico City, narrated by Edward James Olmos; Iain Sinclair's London; Carl Hiaasen: From Miami to Key West with music and narration by Warren Zevon and New York Underground, with Lucy Sante, Samuel R. Delany, David Rieff, and Fran Lebowitz.

-Taylor's film, Atlantis (2006), "a tantalizing treatment of the Brooklyn Bridge"[9] was shot in High-Definition for the HD Lab of Rainbow Media's VOOM Channel VOOM Channel broadcast in December, 2006 and was the Official Selection of the New York Video Festival, 2007 and screened at Pacific Film Archives, 2008.
+Taylor's film, Atlantis (2006), "a tantalizing treatment of the Brooklyn Bridge" was shot in High-Definition for the HD Lab of Rainbow Media's VOOM Channel, It was broadcast in December, 2006 and was part of the Official Selection at the 2007 New York Video Festival and was screened at Pacific Film Archives in 2008.